Skip to main content

 • Dull, dry-looking coat – your piggy may appear puffed up

 Housing your guinea pigs in suitable accommodation is key to reducing their risk of developing skin conditions.
 You should make sure their accommodation is kept dry and clean with the correct bedding.
-It’s best to bathe your guinea pigs twice a year in piggy-safe products to protect their skin.

-Looking after boys’ bits!
+Looking after guinea pig boys’ bits

 Large dominant males can also be prone to ‘impaction’ from around three years old onwards.
-This is a rather smelly situation but can be fatal if not spotted and managed correctly.
+This is a rather smelly situation that can be fatal if not spotted and managed correctly.
 Impaction causes the anus to bulge, and a large ball of faeces will appear to be blocking him – despite a few normal poos in the cage.
-Speak to your guinea pig savvy vet if you spot this.
+Speak to a guinea pig savvy vet if you spot this.

 Urinary health

 Both male and female guinea pigs are prone to cystitis and stones.
-Keep an eye on them for any wetness around their back end, odours and small amounts of blood in the urine or a single painful squeak when toileting.
+Keep an eye on them for any wetness around their back end, weight loss, odours and small amounts of blood in the urine or a single painful squeak when toileting.
 A vet with experience in guinea pigs will happily give you advice and support with both issues.

 Some guinea pigs can be more prone to dental problems than others, although it’s not as common as with rabbits.
 When giving your guinea pigs their weekly health check, take a good look at the front teeth or incisors.
 You’ll see two teeth at the top and two at the bottom – they should be white and smooth and clearly wearing against each other.
-If your piggy is missing a tooth, or you notice that one or more are a lot longer, or they’re wearing down at an angle, contact your guinea pig friendly vet.

 A guinea pig’s diet should be made up of 85% hay.
 Generally, we say they should be eating a pile of hay the same size as themselves each day.
-Not only will this help keep them in good health, it’s also great for keeping their teeth in good condition.
-We wouldn’t recommend feeding your guinea pigs muesli mixes as they are high in sugar and can lead to dental problems.
-A good swap for this is an egg cup of pellets each per day.
-Providing them with fresh forage including apple branches and willow twigs, as well as giving them opportunities to graze on grass, will help keep their teeth in good shape.
-For more information, check out our article on how to look after your guinea pig’s teeth.
+Not only will this help keep them in good health, it’s also great for keeping their teeth in good condition and helps prevent them from overgrowing.

 How helpful was this?